Desert Tech MDR: MDRX redesign

+Variants

+MDR

-On April 4th, 2019, Desert Tech announced multiple MDR updates to improve rifle performance on the 308 Rifle.
+On April 4, 2019, Desert Tech announced multiple MDR updates to improve rifle performance on the 308 Rifle.
 The manufacturer indicated that these updates would be incorporated in all post-announcement shipments.
 These updates including the 2019 6-hole gas valve and wider extractor.
 In addition a heavy hammer spring is available for special order to resolve light strike failures on hardened primers.

-On August 13th, 2019, Desert Tech announced a forward eject panel spring buffer kit for sale to resolve forward eject panel spring weakening over time on the MDR platform.
+On August 13, 2019, Desert Tech announced a forward eject panel spring buffer kit for sale to resolve forward eject panel spring weakening over time on the MDR platform.